gevuong/eventlistenr_cookbooks/README.md

-## Intro to DevOps
+# Intro to DevOps

-### Week 2 Day 1, Monday, April 9th, 2018
+## Week 2 Day 1, Monday, April 9th, 2018

-#### What is Chef?
+### What is Chef?
-- An automation platform that configures and manages infrastructure, like hardware.
+- An open-source automation platform that configures and manages infrastructure, like software deployment.
-- Turns infrastructure into code.
-Well, what does that mean?

-#### How does Chef work?
+### How does Chef work?
 1. Lets start with the Chef server.
 It manages the nodes that make up your infrastructure.
 What are nodes?
 A node can be a physical server, VM, your local laptop, or anything in your computing environment.
 2. The Chef Server stores the current and desired configuration instructions of the nodes, called cookbooks.
 These "pluggable" cookbooks are made up of custom recipes, which implement policies or instructions that fit your needs and are then uploaded to Chef Server.